Red Book

 What is EXR?

 EXR is a safety net for people who successfully return to work and lose their entitlement to Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI) benefits and payments.
-If your cash payments ended because of your work and earnings, and you stop work within five years of when your benefits ended, you may be able to have your benefits started again right away through a request for EXR.
+Your cash payments may have ended because of your work and earnings, and you may have stopped work within 5 years of when your benefits ended.
+If so, you may be able to have your benefits started again right away through a request for EXR.

 How does EXR help you?

-If you have stopped receiving benefits due to your work, we may be able to restart them again.
-The EXR provision allows you to receive up to six months of temporary cash benefits while we conduct a medical review to decide if we can reinstate your benefits.
+If you have stopped receiving benefits due to your work, we may be able to restart them.
+The EXR provision allows you to receive up to 6 months of temporary cash benefits while we conduct a medical review to decide if we can reinstate your benefits.
 You may also be eligible for Medicare and/or Medicaid during this provisional benefit period.

 Who can we reinstate?